manwar/theweeklychallenge/content/blog/review-challenge-115.md

 [**Jorg Sommrey**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-115/jo-37/perl/ch-1.pl)

 We've touched on quite a few different ways to approach the string challenge today.
-Here to close things down is Jorg, who, like CY before him, implements Hierholzer's algorithm to determine whether a cycle is Eulerian.
+Here to close things down is Jorg, who, like CY before him, implements Hierholzer's algorithm to construct a Eulerian cycle.
 To start, we have the setup, with nice commenting interspersed:

 ```perl
     sub has_string_circle {